 - variglykos (very sweet, more than two sugars)

-No conversation about Greek coffee would be complete, however, without mentioning the frappe.
-Coming from the French word “to hit,” a frappe is a cold coffee drink that has become very popular in Greece, especially during the hot summers.
-It was invented by accident back in the 1960s when a Nestle chocolate employee ran out of chocolate milk mix to make a drink.
-So, he used instant coffee instead, and the frappe was born.
-That’s really all it is: instant coffee, milk, and ice. that’s blended together and served with a straw.
-But despite its simplicity, it has rapidly become one of the most popular ways to drink coffee in Greece, especially among young people who aren’t as excited about drinking traditional Elliniko kafe.
+No conversation about Greek coffee would be complete, however, without mentioning the Greek innovation of frappe.
+Coming from the French word meaning 'to hit', a frappe is a cold coffee drink that has become very popular in Greece, especially during the hot summer months.
+It was invented by accident back in the 1960s when a Nestle chocolate employee ran out of chocolate milk mix to make a drink and used instant coffee instead.
+That’s really all it is: instant coffee, milk, and ice, blended together and served with a straw.
+Despite its simplicity, frappe rapidly became one of the most popular ways to drink coffee in Greece, especially among young people.

 Lastly, we cannot forget espresso and cappuccino.
-It seems no culture has been able to avoid Italian coffee culture, and so now in cafes all around Greece you can find these and other popular drinks, such as the flat white.
-Typically, small, local cafes still greatly outnumber international chains, and it seems this will continue.
-But more and more of these local cafes are offering options beyond the traditional.
+It seems no culture has been able to avoid Italian coffee culture, and so nowadays, in coffee shops all around Greece, you can find these and other popular coffee drinks.

 Coffee grinder - credits: Radek Ziemniewicz/Shutterstock.com

 It should be clear that enjoying a coffee should be an important part of your trip to Greece.
-In between lounging on beaches and visiting ancient ruins, stop into a local cafeteria or kafeneio to enjoy a nice Greek coffee and a slice of local life.
-However, if you can’t make it to Greece, you can try your hand at making Greek coffee on your own.
+In between lounging on beaches and visiting ancient ruins, stop in a local kafeteria or kafeneio to enjoy a nice Greek coffee and a slice of local life.
+However, if you can’t make it to Greece, you can try t making Greek coffee on your own.
 With the right coffee grinder, you can make the fine grains found in Greek coffee.
 Then, you just need to add hot water.
 Of course, you’ll need to play around with things for a while to get it right.
-But then when you do, take a trip over to Greece so you can see how close you got to the real thing
+But when you do, you'll need to take a trip to Greece so you can see how close you got to the real thing!

 About the author: Caroline is a traveling writer.
 She goes all over the world searching for ways to live and travel like the locals and has become a real coffee enthusiast.
 It brings people together, but because it can be prepared in so many different ways, it helps people maintain a sense of personality and uniqueness in the face of an ever-globalizing world.